 Lisa is a co-author of a Department of Education, Office of English Language Acquisition, report, Dual Language Education Programs: Current State Policies and Practices (2015) and a CAL Practitioner Brief, Implementing the Common Core for English learners: Responding to Common Questions from Educators (2013).

-Tabaku holds an MAT degree in bilingual education and a BS degree in languages from Georgetown University.She has served on the State Title III Advisory Board, Office of the State Superintendent of Education (OSSE), District of Columbia, since 2014 and as an advisory board member of the Mid Atlantic Equity Consortium (currently to the Equity Assistance Center, Region I) since 2012.
+Tabaku holds an MAT degree in bilingual education and a BS degree in languages from Georgetown University.She has served on the State Title III Advisory Board, Office of the State Superintendent of Education (OSSE), District of Columbia, from 2014 - 2019 and as an advisory board member of the Mid Atlantic Equity Consortium (currently to the Equity Assistance Center, Region I) since 2012.